Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Introduction

-\cite{Velasco2000} introduced spectral methods for $-0.5 < d$ and \cite{Hurvich1998} introduced spectral methods that have the added benefit of being invariant to the presence of linear trends for $-0.5 < d < 1.5$.
-However the estimators introduced in \cite{Velasco2000} depend on the tapering applied to the sample periodogram and both the estimators introduced in both \cite{Velasco2000} and \cite{Hurvich1998} require specification of the number of periodogram ordinates used for estimation of the ARFIMA$\left(p, d, q\right)$ parameters.
-More recently, \cite{Mayoral2007} introduced a moment-based method for $d > -0.75$ based on the first $k$ sample autocorrelations, however it also requires the specification of the number of sample autocorrelations to be considered.

-In this paper, we show that given an upper bound $\bar{d}$ for the memory parameter $d$, it is possible to define an exact likelihood for differenced data that is continuous for \emph{all} $d < \bar{d}$.
-This makes standard errors and confidence intervals straightforward to obtain.
-Our approach is motivated by the earlier observation that the $k$-th difference of an ARFIMA$\left(0, d, 0\right)$ process is a ARFIMA$\left(0, d - k, 0\right)$ process, and makes use of alternative representations of non-invertible ARFIMA$\left(0, d - k, 0\right)$ models.
-The key idea is that given an upper bound $\bar{d}$, we can difference the data before estimation and reduce the problem of estimating the parameters of a single non-stationary ARFIMA$\left(p, d, q\right)$ model to the problem of estimating the parameters of a sequence of stationary ARFIMA$\left(p, d, q\right)$ models with constrained moving average parameters.
-Having shown that it is possible to define an exact likelihood that is continuous for \emph{all} $d < \bar{d}$, we also provide adaptive procedures for selecting the upper bound $\bar{d}$.
-Approximate inference can be performed by substituting any likelihood approximation in place of the stationary ARFIMA$\left(p, d, q\right)$ likelihoods throughout.
+This paper shows that given an upper bound $\bar{d}$ for the memory parameter $d$, it is possible to implement exact likelihood estimation for differenced data for \emph{all} $d < \bar{d}$.
+Our approach is motivated by the earlier observation that the $k$-th difference of an ARFIMA$\left(0, d, 0\right)$ process is a ARFIMA$\left(0, d - k, 0\right)$ process and the literature showing consistency and asymptotic normality of exact likelihood estimators of ARFIMA$\left(0, d-k, 0\right)$ models for all $d -k< 0.5$ \citep{Lieberman2012}.
+Given an upper bound $\bar{d}$, we can difference the data before estimation and reduce the problem of estimating the parameters of a single non-stationary ARFIMA$\left(p, d, q\right)$ model to the problem of estimating the parameters of a sequence of stationary ARFIMA$\left(p, d, q\right)$ models with constrained moving average parameters.
+The upper bound $\bar{d}$ can be selected adaptively without a priori knowledge of the process' stationarity.